 1. Group Division

-Students with varying skill levels.
-To better accommodate the students, the university has decided to create classes tailored to these skill levels. placement examination returns a skill level for each student, represented by an array levels[]
+A university has admitted a group of N Students with varying skill levels.
+To better accommodate the students, the university has decided to create classes tailored to these skill levels.
+A placement examination returns a skill level for each student, represented by an array Levels[], where Levels[i] Denotes the skill level of students I.

-The goal is to determine the minimum number of groups that must be formed to ensure that no group contains students whose skill levels differ by more than one. differ by more than maxSpread
+All students within a group must have skill levels that are within a specified range, MaxSpread, of one another.
+The goal is to determine the minimum number of groups that must be formed to ensure that no group contains students whose skill levels differ by more than MaxSpread.

 Example

-(the maximum allowed skill level difference within a group)
+N=5(number of students)Levels = [1, 4, 7, 3, 4](skill levels of the students)MaxSpread=2(the maximum allowed skill level difference within a group)

-(minimum number of groups)
+3(minimum number of groups)

-In this example, one optimal grouping is.
+In this example, one optimal grouping is:

 - Group 1: (1, 3)